Createdd/Writing/2020/articles/visualizeLayersCNN.md

 https://www.youtube.com/watch?v=pvK9bTsoaO0&ab_channel=ArthurMoore

+At least those are my observations.
+What do you think?
+Let me know in the comments.

 ## Visualize with code

+### Features in grid

 On my research to visualize feature maps of CNN layers I often came to find tutorials and implemenations that offer insight on how to approach visualization but not following through to really see and understand what the images are showing.